Susan Foster: Career

 In 2014, Foster relocated to New York City, where she currently works with private clients from her Upper East Side showroom, which was featured on the cover of NYC&G. Her Fifth Avenue showroom is decorated in authentic and rare Art Deco furnishings she collected during her global travels.
-New York's elite celebrated Foster's arrival and NY showroom at The Carlyle, a party hosted by Indre Rockefeller and British Vogue's Fashion Features Director, Sarah Harris.
-The event was attended by Nell Diamond, Model Jess Hart, Architectural Digest's Jane Keltner de Valle, Sarah Brown, Rickie De Sole, and covered by W Magazine.
+New York's elite celebrated Foster's arrival and NY showroom at The Carlyle, a party hosted by Indré Rockefeller and British Vogue's Fashion Features Director, Sarah Harris.
+The event was attended by Nell Diamond, model Jess Hart, Architectural Digest's Jane Keltner de Valle, Sarah Brown, and Rickie De Sole, and was covered by W Magazine.